tituschewxj/tp/docs/DeveloperGuide.md

 <span class="semi-bold">MSS</span>

-1. User requests to name or rename a CS course by specifying the course name and the new name if applicable.
+1. User requests to name or rename a CS course by specifying the course code.

+2. TAPro names or renames the CS course on the application window bar.

    Use case ends.

+<span class="semi-bold">Extensions</span>

+* 2b.
+Format of the provided course code is incorrect.

+    * 2b1.
+TAPro shows an error message.

+    * Use case ends.

 </box>